SciCompKL/CoDiPack/documentation/TutorialB2.md

 th.deleteHessian(hes);
 ~~~~

-Since the first order derivatives for the Jacobian are also computed during the hessian evaluation, it is also possible
+Since the first order derivatives for the Jacobian are also computed during the Hessian evaluation, it is also possible
 to evaluate both at the same time with `th.evalHessian(hes, jac);`.
 If we would like to compute the Hessian and Jacobian
 at a different position, there are two options.
 The first option is to use the `eval...At` methods of the
 codi::TapeHelper.
 If the CoDiPack type supports this reevaluation of the tape, it is usually the fastest and simplest